meltingscales/chem-124/labs/4/report.md

 ## Conclusion

-This lab showed us that it is takes only a few steps to react and crystallize an alum product from liquid and solid reagents.

-In addition to that, we explored the different sources of error that could affect the final results of a synthesis.
+This lab had us perform one titration to first standardize the strength of a base solution, and then perform a reverse titration on $\mathrm{HCl}$ to see how much acid was neutralized by an antacid tablet.

 ## Result